Dave7922/NLH/README.md

 * The folder `NLH_CC` includes CC dataset and denoising codes.
 The related information refers to "S. Nam, Y. Hwang, Y.  Matsushita, and S. J. Kim.
 A holistic approach to cross-channel image noise modeling and its application to image denoising.
 In CVPR, pages 1683–1691, 2016."

-* The folder `NLH_DND` only includes denoising codes for DND dataset, the dataset can be download from the following website:     https://noise.visinf.tu-darmstadt.de/.
+* The folder `NLH_DND` only includes denoising codes for DND dataset, the dataset can be downloaded from the following website:     https://noise.visinf.tu-darmstadt.de/.
 The related information refers to "T.  Plo¨tz  and  S.  Roth.
 Bench                                 algorithms  with  real photographs.
 In CVPR, 2017."